-The Committee shall be given full access to the Corporation's Management, ethics and compliance personnel, Board, corporate executives and independent accountants, as necessary, to carry out these responsibilities.
+The Committee shall be given full access to the Corporation's management, ethics and compliance personnel, including the Chief Compliance Officer, Board, corporate executives and independent accountants, as necessary, to carry out these responsibilities.
 While acting within the scope of its stated purpose, the Committee shall have all the authority of the Board.